syncfusion-content/wpf-docs/wpf/DataGrid/Paging.md

 ### Resetting cache

-While navigating between the pages, records are loaded through ‘OnDemandLoading’ event and the records of navigated pages will be maintained in cache.
-If you navigate to already navigated page, the records are loaded from cache instead of loading from ‘OnDemandLoading’ event.
+While navigating between the pages, records are loaded through `OnDemandLoading` event and the records of navigated pages will be maintained in cache.
+If you navigate to already navigated page, the records are loaded from cache instead of loading from `OnDemandLoading` event.
 You can clear the cache by using [PageCollectionView.ResetCache](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Data.WPF~Syncfusion.Data.PagedCollectionView~ResetCache.html) method.
-Once this method is invoked, the ‘OnDemandLoading’ event will be raised while navigating multiple times to the same page.
+Once this method is invoked, the `OnDemandLoading` event will be raised while navigating multiple times to the same page.
 {% tabs %}
 {% highlight xaml %}
 <syncfusion:SfDataPager x:Name="dataPager"